-Developmental pediatricians are specially trained pediatrician who is primarily concerned with the evaluation of a child's development.
+Developmental pediatricians are specially trained pediatricians who are primarily concerned with the evaluation of a child's development.

 Developmental psychologists study the physiological, cognitive, and social development that takes place throughout life.
 Some specialize in behavior during infancy, childhood, and adolescence.